 Is There a Limit on What Percentage of the Retirement Plan Benefit that can be Assigned to Someone Else Under a QDRO?

 The federal law does not impose a limit.
 An alternate payee can receive all or part of the participant’s benefits.
 An alternate payee is the spouse, former spouse, child, or other dependent of the “participant” as identified in the QDRO.
 The participant is the employee covered by the retirement plan.

 When can a QDRO be Issued?

 Qualified Domestic Relations Orders (QDRO’s) are used most often as part of a divorce.
-They can also be issued during a legal separation or to pay a support obligation.
+They can also be issued to pay a support obligation.